openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 * every run's success/failure, landing, maximum altitude, and flight time;
 * a PNG export of the plot as displayed; and
-* a CSV export containing the master seed, settings, simulation seed, sampled deviations in explicit SI units, and outputs for every run/body pair.
+* a CSV export containing the master seed, settings, simulation seed, sampled deviations in explicit SI units, stable body ID, per-run branch index, and outputs for every run/body pair.

 The scatter plot uses equal east/north scale, a theme-aware colorblind-friendly palette, drag-to-pan, uniform mouse-wheel zoom, and explicit zoom-in, fit, and